☎️ Advice on +43 (0) 664 1923560

 • Silicon carbide

-The purpose of the dressing stone is always the same: the bonding material is abraded so that new, "fresh" diamonds are exposed.
+The task of the dressing stick is always the same: The bonding material is abraded so that new, "fresh" diamonds are exposed.

 The Sharpening Process

-The sharpening process works optimally in dry operation.
+The sharpening process works best in dry operation.
 If this is not possible, sharpening can also be done in wet operation.

-For sharpening, cut into the dressing stone several times.
-Some experts recommend switching off the machine while cutting into it and letting the saw blade run out in the dressing stone.
+For sharpening, cut into the dressing stick several times.
+Some experts recommend switching off the machine while cutting into it and letting the saw blade run out in the dressing stick.

-Depending on the degree of wear of the saw blade, this process must be repeated several times.
+Depending on the wear of the saw blade, this process must be repeated several times.

 How to recognize a sharp saw blade?